L3MON4D3/LuaSnip/DOC.md

   `\overline{x}`.
 However, if the `postfix` snippet above is defined *after* the normal snippet `s`, then the same key press sequence produces `x.\overline{}`.
-  This behaviour can be overridden by explicitly providing a priority to such snippets.
+  This behavior can be overridden by explicitly providing a priority to such snippets.
 For example, in the above code, if the `postfix` snippet was defined after the normal snippet `s`, then adding `priority=1001` to the `postfix` snippet will cause it to expand as if it were defined before